cleanlab/examples/README.md

 To run the latest example notebooks, execute the commands below which will install the required libraries in a virtual environment.

-To run the examples with your own version of cleanlab, simply edit the first line of requirements.txt, or delete it and install cleanlab separately.
+It is recommended to run the examples with the latest stable cleanlab release.
+See `requirements.txt` file.

 ```console
 $ python -m pip install virtualenv